anasbn3issa/onboarding-AYV/README.md

-# Watto Payement Services
+# AYV STUDIO
 ## _Onboarding Test_

 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

-This project is an introduction to the current tech stack used in Watto V1.
+This project is an introduction to the current tech stack used in AYV.

 - Start by Forking this rep
 - Clone your project localy